Anny-Andrade/Anny-Andrade/README.md

-## Hello, my name is Anny Andrade, and I am a Systems Analysis and Development student.
+## Hi, my name is Anny Andrade, and I am a Systems Analysis and Development student.

 🌱 Working on the implementation of a management and accounting system for cooperatives and associations in family farming.